 There are biomedical, neurological and autoimmune reasons for a child’s symptoms.
 Symptoms are not just behavioral in isolation.
 In general, children who struggle with hyperactivity, overstimulation and impulsivity have similar issues and root causes going on in the body.
-The problem should be defined as a Brain injury and an Autoimmune disorder.
-I don’t use those terms lightly when it comes to defining the problem.
+The problems should be defined as brain inflammatory responses and autoimmune responses.
 Symptomology isn’t usually happening for only “behavioral” reasons.
 When we approach a child to fix the symptoms with “behavior management” alone, the problems will often persist.
 We need to consider the entire body when looking for root cause and answers to difficult questions.

 Behavioral issues are typically a compilation of issues that start to develop during infancy.
 In order to find root cause issues, the infancy stage needs to be evaluated.
 Pregnancy and infancy are the beginning of your child’s developmental story.
 According to Dr. Elisa Song M.D., many toxins are passed on to the baby during pregnancy and birth.
 Those toxins can include: lime, co-infections to lime, pesticides, mercury (could be from mom’s dental amalgams) and, other heavy metals.
 When a mom is overloaded with toxins in the body, the baby will in turn carry a toxic load.
 Some mothers add to the baby’s toxic load by taking medication, getting vaccinations, taking drugs, smoking, or drinking alcohol during pregnancy.
 The number of babies who are born drug affected grows each year.
 Drug affected babies will be malnourished, overloaded with toxins, going through withdrawal and will be delayed with physical development.
 Further toxins can be passed on from breastmilk or unhealthy formula.
 Through the breastmilk, mom could also be passing on high levels of cortisol (the stress hormone), estrogen, and adrenaline.
 When hormone levels are too high, the infant’s neurological development will be impacted.
 Although toxins can come from the breastmilk, the breastmilk is critically needed for a baby to have a healthy microbiome (ecosystem of bacteria in the body).
 A baby will have a less healthy microbiome at birth if they are born through a c-section and not breastfed.
 An unhealthy microbiome sets the baby up for a whole host of health issues as they develop.